JHodgkins/MSP3-Movie2Archive/README.md

 The application uses mainly solid colours which contrast each other, for example a darker grey against a orange giving the feeling of hard edges to reflect DVD, Blue Ray boxes and the boxy appearance of a media collection.
 As a person with a visual impairment, the website has been designed with screen magnification and screen readers in mind.

+### Structure of pages
+The website application uses a mobile first approach with the page having a maximum width of 1140px which centre aligns at higher resolutions these constraints were used to maintain the user’s focus, attention and aid sight lines.